tdwilliams7/Sprint-Challenge--Processes-and-Scheduling/README.md

 This program implements a new shell that you can use to run commands from in Unix, similar to bash!

-At the end of the day, you should be able to run your shell, the run commands within it like in the following example.
+At the end of the day, you should be able to run your shell, then run commands within it like in the following example.

 **NOTE: you do not need to implement the `ls` or `head` commands!
 These already